-SCRA holds the personal data of children, young people and families involved in the Children’s Hearing System, as well as the personal data of witnesses, associates, victims of youth offending, panel members and other professionals working within the Children’s Hearings System.
+SCRA holds the personal data of children, young people and families involved in the Children’s Hearings System, as well as the personal data of witnesses, associates, victims of youth offending, panel members and other professionals working within the Children’s Hearings System.

 Details of the types of personal data processed by SCRA can be found in SCRA’s Record of Processing Activities.
+The retention policy for SCRA’s new case management system is currently being configured.
+Consequently, the destruction of case management files at age 18, is temporarily suspended (December 2020).

 SCRA is committed to protecting the privacy of individuals and our duty of confidentiality to them.
 This means that we must comply with laws protecting individual’s rights and privacy.